Get Started with the API

 GraphQL is an open specificification for an API query language (thus the “QL” reference) that will allow you to make your integrations more responsive than ever by providing you with the ability to request the data you need and nothing more.
 GraphQL can also reduce the number of calls and associated round trips you are making by fetching all of the resources you need in a single or few number of calls.

 Flat files allow you to load many records through a single transaction.
 Once an integration is set up, it will automatically run based on the parameters set.
 Integration runs and errors are managed within the app and provide insight on the number of entires added, error details, and who was automatically contacted about the error.
-This is primarily used to make mass updates or additions about key components of the product, like users or suppliers.
+Use CSV to make mass updates or additions about key components of the product, like users or suppliers.

 Additional resources